The Drama of Sin and Repentance (or not) From Mozart’s Don Giovanni (Music Monday)

 Our Eternal Destiny: Armed Robbery, or A Warm Place By The Fire?

-“It’s like comparing cats and dogs.”
+From the film Little Caesar, 1931 "It's like comparing cats and dogs."
 Ever heard that expression before?
 Ever used it?
 I did, several years ago.
 I was teaching a 9th grade theology class in a (more or less) Catholic school, and same sex marriage (a hot topic at the time) came up for discussion.
-I wanted to emphasize that the marital relationship between a man […]
+I wanted to emphasize that … Continue reading Our Eternal Destiny: Armed Robbery, or A Warm Place By The Fire?

 Looking for God in All the Wrong Places